These 30 simple tips will turbocharge your diet, workout, weight loss, and life! Do one every day for one month to feel healthier than ever.

 2 of 30All photos

 Sleep may be one of the most important, yet often overlooked, components of getting lean.
 Sleep helps your muscles recover.
 What's more, according to a 2010 study from the University of Chicago, skipping sleep can sabotage your efforts to lose fat through dieting.
-While you should aim for 7 to 8 hours of quality sleep every night, make it your top priority tonight.
+You should aim for seven to eight hours of quality sleep every night, so it your top priority tonight.
+(See: Why Sleep Is the Most Important Thing for Weight Loss and Overall Health)

 Day 3: Replace the Rice with Broccoli